Kapata Nataka Sutradhari: Production

 The film was produced under the VSK Cinemas banner.
 Cinematography was handled by Veeresh NTA, editing by Vasanth Kumar K, and music composition by Prasanna Kumar M S.

 Music

 The film’s background score and songs were composed by Prasanna Kumar M S.

 Release

 Kapata Nataka Sutradhari was released in Indian theatres on 4 July 2025, and became available for streaming on Sun NXT from 22 August 2025.

 Reception

+The film received mixed reviews from critics.Vivek M.V from The Hindu wrote "described Kapata Nataka Sutradhari as a sharp political satire that examines religious conflict and identity through dark humour".
+Jagdish Angadi from Deccan Herald wrote "termed the film a scathing critique of religion in politics and highlighted its social commentary".
 The Times of India noted the film’s attempt to use satire to address socio-political themes.
 The New Indian Express described it as a "new-age political satire" and highlighted its commentary on religious sentiments and politics.